 Tips: Cleanliness and good food handling practices are important during preparation, making/baking, and whenever handling the finished treats.
-The baking process kills most bacteria and mold spores, but new these are easily picked up after baking during handling, surface contact, and/or ambient air.
+The baking process kills most bacteria and mould spores, but new these are easily picked up after baking during handling, surface contact, and/or ambient air.

 Cooling Prior to Storage

 In order for you baked goods (pet or person) to cool thoroughly prior to storage, as noted above, they have to transition through temperatures that are perfect for new ambient bacteria and mould spores.

 Commercial facilities sometimes use special vacuum cooling systems to accelerate cooling speed and control exposure between baking and packaging, and some also use special surface decontamination methods prior to packaging, such as infra red radiation and ultraviolet light.

 In the home kitchen, good hygiene and careful food handling after baking can help.
 If you’re using the cooling oven or post-baking dehydration, keeping your treats in these environments until completely cooled for storage can also reduce exposure risks.
 It reduces repeat handling after heating and avoid treats sitting in uncovered in the ambient kitchen environment to cool.

 Once ready to store, make sure your treat storage container(s) are thoroughly cleaned and sanitised.
 Well-used plastic containers can be difficult to sanitise due to surface scratches.
 I use them in the freezer (like the box in the photo above) because I have lots and they stack great.
 I use small glass jars (repurposed empties) for any short term supplies at room temperature and for refrigerated treats.